turi-code/userguide/deployment/pred-on-premises.md

 Follow these steps to install Dato Predictive Services:

 1. Download the dato-predictive-services-1.8.3.tar.gz (or the latest version) and your license file.
 2. Move the package and license file to the computer you want to install Dato Predictive Services on.
-    * For Windows hosts, be sure to do all of the work from your C drive where Docker is installed.
+For Windows hosts, be sure to do all of the work from your C drive where Docker is installed.
 Trying to setup from another drive may lead to problems.
 2. Unzip the file to a temporary folder:
 ```
 tar zxvf dato_ps_setup_1.8.3.tar.gz
 ```
 3. Create a Predictive Services working directory in the host machine where Predictive Services files (include docker images) will be copied to.
+On Windows, this must be on the same drive as your DOcker installation, which is the C drive.
 ```
 mkdir -p <deployment_path>
 ```
- * On Windows, this must be on the same drive as your Docker installation, which is the C drive.
 4. Decide where the Predictive Services runtime data (state files, logs, etc.) will be stored; this could be a network file system, a S3 file path, or an HDFS file path.
 This path will be used by data scientists to manage the predictive service later through the GraphLab Create Python API.
 A common path is usually a HDFS path, like `hdfs://<hdfs-name-node>:8020/user/<ps-service-user>/dato_predictive_service`
 We will call this path the “ps path”.
 5. Modify predictive_service.cfg file included in the package.
 You will need to make the following changes for a local setup: